glmck13/AskPi/README.md

 Enough background, let's talk about how to install and configure the solution.

 ## Installation
 Start with a default raspbian build for the Pi, and follow the [installation instructions on the "MyVitals" wiki](../../../MyVitals/wiki/1-Install) to configure a web server, bluetooth, and sound support.
 It seems that "gatttool" is no longer built by default when compiling the BlueZ package, so you may need to add both "--enable-deprecated" and "--enable-experimental" when running the initial "configure" script.
-In addition, you'll also need to install a few more packages:
+Go ahead and install the following packages as well:
 ```
 sudo ksh
 apt install gridsite-clients # contains urlencode utility
 apt install libttspico-utils # contains pico2wave text-to-speech engine
 ```
+Before omxplayer can play YouTube videos on the Pi, I found that YouTube URLs need to be pre-processed to extract the actual audio/video feeds.
+The "youtube-dl" python script seems to do a good job with this.
+You can download the latest version here: https://rg3.github.io/youtube-dl/download.html.

 Now that you have the basic server platform installed, copy the supplied .sh, .cgi, .dat, and .cfg files somewhere under /var/www/html.
 I created an "Askpi" folder, and installed them there.
 You'll also need to create a local "tmp" directory in the same folder where you deposit the cgi scripts.
 Afterwards, be sure to set the correct file ownership and permissions:
 ```
 sudo ksh